FREQUENTLY ASKED QUESTIONS ABOUT CPW-UAW LOCAL 4100 NEXT STEPS

 - Drafting Local Union bylaws that will provide the governance structure of our union

-- Electing an Elections Committee to administer local union officer elections
+- Volunteering with our Elections Committee to administer local union officer elections

-- Electing Stewards who will help organize and enforce workers’ rights under the contract.
+- Electing Stewards who will work with our elected Officers to help organize and enforce workers’ rights under the contract.

 - Running for leadership positions and participating in other union activities